niilante/FFCK/docs/FAQ.md

-### Why is Safe Browsing and other Mozilla services are disabled, shouldn't that protect me against malware?
+### Why is Safe-Browsing etc disabled, shouldn't that protect me against malware?

 * Any kind of censorship (no matter if meant well or not) is a bad thing.
 * Blacklisting the Internet will never work.
 A Malware author could still get it's way around, whenever a whitelist domain loads additional third-party payload from a malware domain (which is not on the list).